Light antiproton-nucleus systems at low energies with the ab initio NCSM/RGM method: NCSM/RGM for antiprotonic systems

 where

 The contribution of the target Hamiltonian is simply given by

 Using \autoref{eq:phi_nu_r}, the total contribution of the strong potential can be written in the form

 where $(A-1)$ is the number of \NNb pairs and $V_{A-1,A}$ denotes the interaction between the $(A-1)$th nucleon in the target and the antiproton, labeled $A$.
-The explicit expression for the strong-interaction potential kernel is derived in \autorefappendix{ap:kernel_derivation} for the $A=3$ and $A\geq 4$ systems.
+The explicit expression for the strong-interaction potential kernel is derived in Appendix D of Ref.~\cite{dehghani} for the $A=3$ and $A\geq 4$ systems.
 As the antisymmetrizer operator $\hat{\mathcal{A}}$ is absent, so is the exchange potential kernel of nucleon-nucleus systems~\cite{quaglioni}.
-This reduces the complexity of the NCSM/RGM Hamiltonian kernel, and makes the norm kernel (\autoref{eq:norm_simple}) trivial.
+This reduces the complexity of the NCSM/RGM Hamiltonian kernel and makes the norm kernel [\autoref{eq:norm_simple}] trivial.
 The truncation of the HO basis for the relative motion, denoted by $N_{\text{max}}$, is defined as

 where $n(n')$ and $\ell(\ell')$ are the quantum numbers of the radial HO wave functions in \autoref{eq:direct_def}.
-As mentioned in the introduction, the target wave functions are obtained using the NCSM, i.e., expansion in an antisymmetrized HO basis.
+As mentioned in the Introduction, the target wave functions are obtained using the NCSM, i.e., expansion in an antisymmetrized HO basis.
 This basis is truncated at $N^{\rm cluster}_{\text{max}}$, which denotes the maximum number of HO excitations of all target nucleons above the minimum configuration.
 Furthermore, the $s$-shell target nuclei studied in this work have positive parity, while antiprotons have negative intrinsic parity.
-The NCSM truncation parameter $N^{\rm cluster}_{\text{max}}$ and $N_{\text{max}}$ defined above coincide for negative total-parity $\bar{p}$-nucleus states, which is the case for the $s$- and $d$-waves.
+The NCSM truncation parameter $N^{\rm cluster}_{\text{max}}$ and $N_{\text{max}}$ defined above coincide for negative total-parity $\bar{p}$-nucleus states, which is the case for the $s$ and $d$ waves.
 For positive total-parity states, the maximum number of HO quanta is instead given by $N_{\text{max}}=N^{\rm cluster}_{\text{max}}+1$.
 The total contribution from the average Coulomb potentials in \autoref{eq:h_factorization} is given by

 With all the considerations above, \autoref{eq:rgm_equation_nnbar} can be written as